AY2223S2-CS2103T-W14-4/tp-1/docs/UserGuide.md

 </ul> </div>

 **Example:**
-* You want to see all the applicants with interview within the next three days who exist in HMHero.
+* You want to see all the applicants with interview within the next three days.

 Command Input Box: `remind`